utdata/rwd-mastery-assignments/census-county-populations/rubric-gs.md

 See the [main README.md](README.md) for more information on where the data came from.

 - Download [the data](ACSDT5Y2017.B03002.csv?raw=true), then import it into a new Google Sheets file.
 - As you import, choose NOT to convert to numbers.
-The `id` column should start with on or more `0`'s.
+The `id` column should start with one or more `0`'s.
 If it doesn't, it's wrong.

 ## Create percentage columns